 I am focused on creating more jobs and opportunities for all Americans and promoting pro-growth policies to support small businesses.
-Unfortunately, COVID-19 has led to unprecedented economic disruption.
-When the economy begins to open up, we need to be prepared – we need to support our small businesses and prepare potential employees to fill jobs as they become available.
-We must continue to incentivize rehiring, remove regulatory barriers to job creation, and return our supply chain from China; the Government’s role should be to eliminate barriers to success, not create them.
+Unfortunately, COVID-19 has led to unprecedented economic disruption, which means we must work to support our small businesses and prepare potential employees to fill jobs as they become available.
+We must continue to incentivize rehiring, remove regulatory barriers to job creation, and return our supply chain back from China; the Government’s role should be to eliminate barriers to success, not create them.

 I remain focused on supporting policies that create more jobs and put more money in the pockets of hard-working Virginians.
-As the economy opens back up, it is important that we are supporting our workers and our families.
 To better prepare our future workforce with the necessary skills and knowledge to compete in a global economy, we must prioritize workforce development and continue to promote Career and Technical Education (CTE) and Science, Technology, Engineering, and Math (STEM) programs.
 It is our responsibility to prepare students for the demands of our current society and to provide unemployed Americans with an outlet to reintegrate into the workforce.

 In Congress, I supported the Carl D. Perkins Career and Technical Education Act, which is now signed into law.
 The Perkins CTE program controls over $1 billion in grants for federal, state, and local CTE programs.
 The reforms include expanding access to CTE programs, helping schools create partnerships with the business community so students can cultivate skills in demand by the labor market, improving and modernizing schools’ CTE programs, and giving states and localities more control over how to spend CTE dollars.
 I am also a proud cosponsor of H.R.
 2831, the BUILDS Act, which provides federal grants to develop a skilled workforce to support our transportation industry.
 These funds will strengthen our workforce training programs in infrastructure-industry jobs by creating critical partnerships between schools, local businesses, and industry organizations.